Our Publications and Platform Events

 Here you can find details of speaking engagements, as well as links to our various responses to consultations; Peninah Thomson’s books, and some of our most recent research, as well as transcripts of speeches where available.

-Over the thirteen years that the FTSE Programme has been running, Peninah Thomson has spoken at many events.
+Over the 15 years that the FTSE Programme has been running, Peninah Thomson has spoken at many events.
 Here are some examples:

 Peninah Thomson interviewed by The Conference Board on The Rise of the Female Executive: How Women’s Leadership is Accelerating Cultural Change